TUDelft-MUDE/teacher/book/assignment_repo.md

    - under `General`: check `Template repository`
    - under `Features`: uncheck `Wikis`
    - under `Pull requests`: check `Always suggest updating pull request branches Loading` and `Automatically delete head branches`
 7. Go to {octicon}`repo-push` `Rules` - `Rulesets`, click `Import a ruleset` and import [this file](./Protect_main.json).
-This will require pull requests for the main branch with 1 approval, allowing bypass by organization and repo admins
+This is requiring pull requests for the default branch with 1 approval (which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase, protecting the default branch and blocking force pushes while allowing bypass by organization and repo admins
 8. Go to {octicon}`gear` `Settings` - {octicon}`people` `Collaborators and teams` to add the responsible people.
 In MUDE the responsible teacher of the topic has admin access and can add his topic-colleagues.

 Step 4 - 6 have been implemented in a [script](./create_repos.py) for MUDE-2025.
 For this you need a GitHub Token.
 My Personal access token (classic) has `repo` permissions.

 ## Combine assignments in workbook
 The assignments repos in MUDE (stored in [](https://github.com/MUDE-2025)) are combined in a workbook which shows a preview of the assignments and allows students to download.
 This workbook is stored in the [general MUDE organization](https://github.com/TUDelft-MUDE/workbook-2025) so that it can be published as a TeachBook on the same domain [](https://mude.citg.tudelft.nl/workbook-2025).
 This workbook has all the assignment repos as [submodules](https://teachbooks.io/manual/external/Nested-Books/README.html) so that it can use those files to create previews in the book.
-To be ablo to clone those submodules during the build, a personal access token is added as `GH_PAT` to the repository action secrets.
-Tom gave it the following rights: admin:gpg_key, admin:org, admin:org_hook, admin:public_key, admin:ssh_signing_key, gist, repo, workflow.
-Although it could probably also work with less.
-Furthermore, a [`.github/dependabot.yml`](https://teachbooks.io/manual/external/Nested-Books/README.html#the-external-book-is-updated) was added:
+To be able to clone those submodules during the build, a personal access token is added as `GH_PAT` to the repository action secrets with 'repo' scope, as explained [in the TeachBooks Manual](https://teachbooks.io/manual/external/deploy-book-workflow/README.html#private-submodules).
+Furthermore, a [`.github/dependabot.yml`](https://teachbooks.io/manual/external/Nested-Books/README.html#the-external-book-is-updated) was added to allow automatic updates:

 ```yaml
 version: 2